How to Install Debian 12 on VMware Workstation 17

 Step 25

-For boot loader installation, select the /dev/nvme0n1/ drive and click Continue.
+Select the /dev/nvme0n1/ drive for the boot loader installation and click Continue.

 Installing GRUB Boot Loader on Bootable Device